 To identify and prioritize material topics the Mandarin Oriental Hotel Group convened a stakeholder panel, integrating perspectives from various organizations that included Conservation International, International Tourism Partnership, National Geographic Traveler, United States Green Building Council and World Wildlife Fund.

-In its 2016 Sustainability Report the Mandarin Oriental Hotel Group reports that it took the following actions for ensuring ethical business conduct:
+In its 2016 Sustainability Report the Mandarin Oriental Hotel Group reports that it took the following actions for promoting ethical business conduct:

-- Ensuring compliance through the Code of Conduct
+- Promoting compliance through the Code of Conduct

 - The Mandarin Oriental Hotel Group’s Code of Conduct sets out guidelines which employees must follow, requiring compliance with all applicable laws, regulations and appropriate standards of business conduct.
 Additionally, the Code of Conduct demands that all employees are treated fairly, impartially and with respect.
 Failures to comply with the Code of Conduct are investigated and disciplinary action is taken as appropriate.